Stony Brook head coach Billy Cosh looks on during an...

 Stony Brook head coach Billy Cosh looks on during an NCAA football game against Morgan State at LaValle Stadium on Saturday, Sept.
 28, 2024.
 Credit: Kathleen Malone-Van Dyke

 The foundation has been poured.
 It has settled.
-And now, the task for Stony Brook Athletic Director Shawn Heilbron and head football coach Billy Cosh is to build the football program upon the bedrock that was laid over the course of the 2024 season.
+And now the task for Stony Brook athletic director Shawn Heilbron and football coach Billy Cosh is to build the football program upon the bedrock that was laid in the course of the 2024 season.

 The discussion centered around the state of the football program ahead of its regular-season finale, a 55-47 loss to Monmouth on Saturday at Kenneth P. LaValle Stadium.

-Despite Tyler Knoop throwing for 408 yards and three touchdowns, No. 20 Stony Brook (8-4, 5-3) ended its season with consecutive losses.
-The senior day defeat on a cold, blustery afternoon was an unfortunate capstone to a week which began with Cosh being named the 2024 AFCA Region 1 Coach of the Year in the Football Championship Subdivision (FCS).
+Although Tyler Knoop threw for 408 yards and three touchdowns, No. 20 Stony Brook (8-4, 5-3) ended its season with consecutive losses.
+The senior day defeat on a cold, blustery afternoon was an unfortunate end to a week that began with Cosh being named the 2024 AFCA Region 1 Coach of the Year in the Football Championship Subdivision (FCS).

-Following the game, both Cosh and Knoop made arguments for Stony Brook to be one of the 24 teams that will comprise the FCS playoff field.
+After the game, Cosh and Knoop made arguments for Stony Brook to be one of the 24 teams that will comprise the FCS playoff field.

-“I’d like to believe we’ve done enough but at the end of the day we had two games at the end of the season and had to win one and we didn’t get the job done,” Knoop said, when asked if he thought Stony Brook warranted a postseason berth.
+“I’d like to believe we’ve done enough, but at the end of the day, we had two games at the end of the season and had to win one and we didn’t get the job done,” Knoop said when asked if he thinks Stony Brook deserves a postseason berth.
 “Ultimately we had the opportunity to control our fate and we didn’t.
-So at the end of the day it’s their choice.”
+So at the end of the day, it’s their choice.”

-The field will be made up of 10 conference-winners and the remaining 14 teams will be selected by a committee and announced on Sunday.
+The field will include 10 conference winners.
+The remaining 14 teams will be selected by a committee and announced on Sunday.

 The Seawolves last appeared in the playoffs on Nov.
 24, 2018, suffering a 28-14 loss to Southeast Missouri State.
 The last time Stony Brook hosted a playoff game was Nov.
 25, 2017, a 59-29 win over Lehigh.

-So even though the Seawolves will sit and wait to learn their fate, their 2024 season has been a success.
-Especially when factoring in that at this time one year ago, the university had fired longtime head coach Chuck Priore following an 0-10 season.
+So even though the Seawolves missed out on a chance to determine their fate, their 2024 season has been a success.
+Especially when factoring in that at this time one year ago, the school had fired longtime coach Chuck Priore after an 0-10 season.

-A coaching search began in earnest and exactly 31 days after the program announced it had parted ways with Priore, Stony Brook announced it had hired Cosh.
+A coaching search began in earnest, and exactly 31 days after the program announced it had parted ways with Priore, Stony Brook announced that it had hired Cosh.

 “He had a vision for what Stony Brook football would look like.
 He was very specific and very detailed,” Heilbron said.
 “What he was able to do was very, very specifically explain how he was going to do it, step by step.